Pyridine, alkyl derivs. (Pyridine, alkyl derivatives)

 - Screening assessments address potential for harm to the general population (not including workplace exposures) and the environment.

-- The Government of Canada is proposing that pyridine, alkyl derivatives is not harmful to the health of the general population at current levels of exposure.
+- The Government of Canada has also concluded that pyridine, alkyl derivatives is not harmful to the health of the general population at current levels of exposure.

 What is the Government of Canada doing?

-- If the proposed conclusion is confirmed in the final screening assessment, the Government of Canada would propose that no additional action be taken on pyridine, alkyl derivatives.
+- Based on the conclusion of the final screening assessment, the Government of Canada proposes that no additional action be taken on pyridine, alkyl derivatives.

 What can Canadians do?